quicwg/base-drafts/draft-ietf-quic-http.md

 not provide a mechanism to identify when the choice takes effect.

 Different values for the same parameter can be advertised by each peer.
-For example, a client might be willing to consume a very large response header, while servers are more cautious about request size.
+For example, a client might be willing to consume a very large response field set, while servers are more cautious about request size.

 The same setting identifier MUST NOT occur more than once in the SETTINGS frame.